 - An ASU student’s Ethernet port in their residence hall room may be shut down for several reasons; viruses, illegal file sharing, hosting servers, etc. that violate the ASU Computing Policy.
 More information on the ASU computing policies can be found in the ASU Information Security Policy or the Academic Affairs Manual.

 - The Judicial Affairs meeting allows students to be informed in detail on keeping their computers secure.
 You must schedule a meeting by calling 480-965-6547.
 The meeting is mandatory and your port will not be activated unless you attend.
-Once you have attended the meeting you will have to call the Technology Center so we can come and check your computer before reactivating your Ethernet port.

 - My residence hall room Ethernet port is broken, what do I do?

 - If your residence hall room Ethernet port is physically broken, call the ASU Experience Center at 480-965-8565 to begin the repair process.